RC2303/MachineLeaning/README.md

 *Figure 2: Evaluation metrics for the logistic regression model.*

-### Role of Random Forest in Bias Mitigation

-The bias towards female passengers in the dataset presented a challenge in accurately predicting survival rates.
-To mitigate this bias and improve the model's performance, Random Forest was employed as a key solution.

 ### Best Model Selection using Grid Search
 The grid search technique is used to find the best hyperparameters for a given machine learning model by exhaustively searching through a specified parameter grid and evaluating model performance using cross-validation.